 The Teaching & Learning Innovation Fund (TLIF) is designed to support pedagogical innovation at KPU.
-Recognizing the diverse array of programs and instructional approaches that are necessary and valued at a polytechnic university, the TLIF takes an inclusive approach by supporting a broad range of projects that advance teaching practices at KPU (Goal 2 of Academic Plan 2023).
+Recognizing the diverse array of programs and instructional approaches that are necessary and valued at a polytechnic university, the TLIF takes an inclusive approach by supporting a broad range of projects that advance teaching practices at KPU (Goal 2 of Academic Plan 2023) and that increase innovation in teaching, learning and curriculum (Goal C2 of Vision 2023).
 These projects may include, but are not limited to:

 - Educational media creation